 "The state will be seeking (Lange's) return to Vermont in connection with his pending charges here," said Steven Brown, Windham deputy state's attorney.

 McAllister's court docket was much smaller.
 On Wednesday, he pleaded guilty to the Newfane burglary and to supplying false information to law enforcement in Brattleboro.

 He also pleaded guilty to selling hallucinogenic mushrooms on Aug.
-12, 2011 in Westminster and to possessing cocaine on the same day in Bellows Falls.

 Several other, lesser charges were dismissed.
 McAllister will face a maximum sentence of 15 years in prison.